logic1-eu/logic1/doc/source/manual/methods.rst

 .. index::
   substitution

-.. autofunction:: logic1.firstorder.formula.Formula.subs
+.. autofunction:: logic1.firstorder.Formula.subs
   :noindex:

 .. index::
   simplification

-.. autofunction:: logic1.firstorder.formula.Formula.simplify
+.. autofunction:: logic1.firstorder.Formula.simplify
   :noindex:

 .. index::
   LaTeX; connversion to

-.. autofunction:: logic1.firstorder.formula.Formula.to_latex
+.. autofunction:: logic1.firstorder.Formula.as_latex
   :noindex:

-.. autofunction:: logic1.firstorder.formula.Formula.to_sympy
+.. autofunction:: logic1.firstorder.Formula.transform_atoms
   :noindex:

-.. autofunction:: logic1.firstorder.formula.Formula.transform_atoms
-  :noindex:

 This often allows to write uniform code for objects where the number or types of elements of :attr:`args` are not known, in particular in recursions.

-.. autofunction:: logic1.firstorder.formula.Formula.to_distinct_vars
-  :noindex:

 Normal Forms